auth0/docs/articles/dev-lifecycle/local-testing-and-development.md

 1. Manually [generate a JWT](https://jwt.io#libraries-io) with the needed data, and sign it with your [Auth0 client secret](${manage_url}/#/clients/${account.clientId}/settings).
 Omit the `exp` claim from a token; most JWT libraries will interpret it as a token which never expires (it's possible some libraries might reject a perpetual token). **This method doesn't require Internet access or Auth0 intervention.**

 2. Create a test user for a database [connection](/identityproviders), and programatically log this user in by making the appropriate call to the Authentication API's [Resource Owner endpoint](/api/authentication/reference#resource-owner).
 To return a JWT, [set the correct `scope` value](/scopes).
-Using this approach, any rules you've configured will run.
+Using this approach, you can also test the [rules](/rules) that are a part of your flow.

     ```har
     {